 Sustained Dialogue Facilitation Training

-This is a free training for students, with meals provided.
-Upon completion of the training, attendees may continue their involvement with Sustained Dialogue by participating in a yearlong Facilitation Certification program.
-To learn more and register to attend, visit http://msusd.weebly.com/.
+Upon completing this training, participants may choose to continue their involvement with Sustained Dialogue by participating in a year-long Facilitation Certification program.